braintree/braintree_ios/V5_MIGRATION.md

 ## App Switch

+// TODO: reword/ reorganize

+v5 renames the `BTAppSwitch` class with `BTAppContextSwitcher`.
+It also removes the `BTAppSwitchDelegate`.

-v5 removes the `options` and `sourceApplication` params on methods in `BTAppSwitch`.
+v5 removes the `options` and `sourceApplication` params on methods in `BTAppContextSwitcher`.

 If you're using `UISceneDelegate`, you don't need to make any code changes.

 If you aren't using `UISceneDelegate`, you will need to update the `handleOpenURL` method you call from within the `application:OpenURL:options` app delegate method.